Last Updated September 20, 2022

 What is the Renewal Process?

-One can renew an expiring ITIN by completing and submitting Form W-7, “Application for IRS Individual Taxpayer Identification Number,” and all required identification documents to the IRS.
+One can renew an expired ITIN by completing and submitting to the IRS Form W-7, “Application for IRS Individual Taxpayer Identification Number,” and all required identification documents (see pages 3-4), along with the tax return.
 The “Renew an Existing ITIN” box at the top of the application and a reason for submitting Form W-7 must be checked.
-The W-7 application can be submitted three ways:
+The W-7 application can be submitted three different ways:

-- Mail the application to the IRS address listed on the form instructions with original identification documents or copies that are certified by the agency that issued them.
+- Mail the application and tax return to the IRS address listed on the form W-7 instructions with original identification documents or copies that are certified by the agency that issued them.
 Documents will be returned within 60 days.
-A tax return is not required to be included with a W-7 application to renew an ITIN.

 - Visit an IRS authorized Certified Acceptance Agent or authorized VITA site that can verify some identification documents so that the originals do not need to be mailed to the IRS.*

 - Schedule an appointment at an IRS Taxpayer Assistance Center designated to verify some identification documents so that the originals do not need to be mailed to the IRS.**

 *Certified Acceptance Agents can verify identification documents for the primary and secondary applicant.
-For dependents, they can only verify passports and birth certificates.
+For dependents, they can only verify passports and civil birth certificates.
+For all other documents, they must send the original or certified copies directly to the IRS for verification.

 **Taxpayer Assistance Centers can verify identification documents for the primary and secondary applicant.
 For dependent applicants, they can only verify passports, birth certificates, or national ID cards.

 The IRS will process renewal applications in order of receipt.
-If the IRS requires additional information, a notice will be sent to the renewal applicant.
+For more information on where the IRS is in processing submitted Form W-7s, refer to this FAQ.
+If the IRS requires additional information, they will send a notice to the renewal applicant.
 Taxpayers should allow at least eleven weeks from the mailing date for an ITIN application status update from the IRS.
-Applications sent from overseas or during January 15 through April 30, 2022, may take additional time.
-If you do not receive a status update within the stated time frames, call the IRS at 1-800-829-1040 to check on the status of your renewal.
+If you do not receive a status update within that time, call the IRS at 1-800-829-1040 to check on the status of your renewal.

 Documentation Requirements for Children